🌷Spring Sale! Get any Course for £11.99 Only!

 Don’t list facts with no link to practice.
 Instead, explain why each difference matters.

-Use evaluation language.
-Explain why differences matter in practice.
-Avoid simple description.
-Show understanding of accountability and professional boundaries.
+Key point: use evaluation language, explain why differences matter in practice, avoid simple description, and show understanding of accountability and professional boundaries.

 Summary & Key Takeaways for Learners and Practitioners